evidentlyai/evidently/docs/book/get-started/tutorial-llm.md

 ![](../.gitbook/assets/cloud/llm_toxicity_hf-min.png) NEW IMAGE TO BE ADDED

 {% hint style="info" %}
 **How to create your own judge**.
-You can create your own prompts, and optionally pass the context or reference answer alongside the response.
+You can create custom prompts, and optionally pass the context or reference answer alongside the response.
 See [docs](../customization/huggingface_descriptor.md).
 {% endhint %}

 ## Metadata summary